BarakAharoni/SecurityArticles/Analysis of Compiled Python Files.md

 In the end, we can see the return with the variable rotted.

+# PycDcode
+The tool which creates a python script template is available at: "https://github.com/BarakAharoni/pycDcode.git".

 # Conclusion
 In this write up we understood how to reverse and analyze a compiled Python file with open-source tools and also ‘manually’ only with the default Python language.
 I hope you learned a thing or two from this article.
 Also, you can find it at: "https://betterprogramming.pub/analysis-of-compiled-python-files-629d8adbe787".